lertsoft/GPD_WIN4/README.md

 **[BIOS v3.00](https://github.com/lertsoft/GPD_WIN4/releases/tag/v3.00)** </br> This Version is has unlocked TDP, and Fan controls.

 **[BIOS v3.03](https://github.com/lertsoft/GPD_WIN4/releases/tag/v3.03)** </br> This version fixes some issues?
 I do not have a changelog for it but is the one my device was shipped with.
-It has the unresponsive touchscreen, and USB C ports issue.
+It has the unresponsive touchscreen, The volume buttons should work on linux, and has USB C port issue.

 **[BIOS v3.04](https://github.com/lertsoft/GPD_WIN4/releases/tag/v3.04)** </br> This version fixes the unresponsive touchscreen, and USB C ports Issue.
 It is not a fixed for the hz and panel skipped frames.